 Overall attendance in 2020/21 was lower than in the preceding 2 years at 93.6%.
 When all pupils were expected to attend school, absence and persistent absence among disadvantaged pupils was almost double that of their peers.
 These gaps are larger than in previous years, which is why attendance is a focus of our current plan.
+Current attendance is 0.9% below national average and the gap has closed from 1.2%.
 Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
+The impact was particularly acute for disadvantaged pupils living in poor housing.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required through hubs for example.
-This saw good attendance from PP students, helping to close gaps in curriculum knowledge and understanding.
-We are building on that approach in our new plan.
+This saw improved attendance from PP students, helping to close gaps in curriculum knowledge and understanding.
+We are building on that approach in our new plan as we become a Trauma-Informed and THRIVE academy.